andyweaves/dlt-pii-firewall/README.md

 * A firewall is only as good as its rules - the regular expressions provided are done so on an as-is basis and without any guarantees.
 That said, I’d love to test them against more data, refine their accuracy and add new regexes for PII types which aren’t covered yet.
 If you’re interested in collaborating on this, I’d love to hear from you!
 * In my experience most of the enterprise platforms that I encounter in this field still rely on regexes for ~90% of their PII detection.
 That said, it’s important to acknowledge that this approach is not without its limitations.
 If you used the notebook provided to generate your input data you’ll notice that there are two fields that our detection has failed pretty miserably on:
   * ```name``` - short of having a dictionary of every person’s name on the planet - in every language and every alphabet - detecting a person’s name via regex is pretty much an impossible job
-  * ```freetext``` - the way that expectations works means that if an expectation fails that row will not be evaluated against further expectations.
-It’s similar to error handling - if that row has failed, we mark it as failed and move on.
-The complication of this is that for fields that may contain multiple instances of PII (such as freetext fields), only the first type of PII identified will be identified and redacted.
+  * ```freetext``` - it's hard to iterate expectations and the associated regex sql across a column multiple times.
+Right now, only the first piece of PII detected in a column will be redacted, which may cause problems with columns that contain long strings of text
   * So what’s the answer here?
 I’d like to look at using more sophisticated approaches like Named Entity Recognition (NER) or Natural Language Processing (NLP) to improve the detection of specific PII types like names, addresses or businesses, and also to apply identification and redaction to the contents of an entire column at a time.
 Again, if you’re interested in collaborating on this, please let me know!
-* 80 - 90% of the world’s data is unstructured - whilst the approaches outlined here work well for structured or semi-structured data, unstructured data comes with its own, entirely different challenges!
+* 80 - 90% of the world’s data is unstructured - whilst the approaches outlined here work well for structured and semi-structured data, unstructured data comes with its own, entirely different challenges!